am4246-code/RollCount-Facial_Attendance-Taker/README.md

 # RollCount -- Facial Detection Attendance Taker!

-RollCount is a classroom attendance prototype that combines face detection, face recognition, and attendance logging.
+RollCount is a classroom attendance taking program that combines face detection, face recognition, and attendance logging for professors and teachers alike.

 ## MVP features